MherMnatsakanyan03/tsunami_lab/docs/project-report/source/7_Checkpointing.rst

 We were not able to find the solution this week but we hope to find the problem in the near future.

-Update: We managed to find the error, which was (again, a stupid mistake) that we forgot to actually acquire the ID's of the dimensions for `l_h`, `l_hu` and `l_hv`.
+**Update**: We managed to find the error, which was (again, a stupid mistake) that we forgot to actually acquire the ID's of the dimensions for `l_h`, `l_hu` and `l_hv`.

 To fix that, we added the following lines to the `readCheckpoint`-function: